shashanksrinivas988/DevelopingDataProducts-ShinyApp/README.md

 # DevelopingDataProducts-ShinyApp-Documentation

 This tool is developed as a part of the course reproducible research provided in Coursera's Data Science Specialization.
+Please go to https://mynewshinyaccount.shinyapps.io/mynewshinyapp/ to view the application.

 The tool explores the mtcars dataset.
 Specifically it plots out: